GeminiDRSoftware/DRAGONS/astrodata/doc/reduce_UsersManual/_build/html/_sources/interfaces.txt

     overides Recipe System table.
 Not available outside Gemini operations.

 **--context <RUNNING_CONTEXTS>**
     Use <RUNNING_CONTEXTS> for primitives sensitive to context.
-Eg., --context QA When not specified, the context defaults to 'QA'.
+Eg., ``--context QA``.
+When not specified, the context defaults to 'QA'.

 **--invoked**
     Boolean indicating that reduce was invoked by the control center.

 **--logmode <LOGMODE>**
     Set logging mode.
 One of

     * standard
     * console